garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 desc <- extractDrugAIO(mols,  silent=FALSE)
 {% endhighlight %}

-In order to save that time calculating the descriptors if you are cosidering playing around with the script, I recomend you to save the descriptors in a csv file that you can load each time you want to test something.
+In order to save that time calculating the descriptors if you are considering playing around with the script, I recommend you to save the descriptors in a csv file that you can load each time you want to test something.{: style="text-align: justify"}

 {% highlight r %}
 #Checkpoint
 #write.csv(desc, "/home/nacho/StatisticalCodingClub/parameters.csv")
 #desc<-read.csv("/home/nacho/StatisticalCodingClub/parameters.csv")
 {% endhighlight %}

 Now we need to clean up some of the variables.
-First we remove those that contain any NA value
+First, we remove those that contain any NA value.{: style="text-align: justify"}

 {% highlight r %}
 #Automatic cleaning